 Although chapters and regions are our grassroots units, the heart of our association is at the state level.
 Here the elected officers and our administrative staff direct the activities of PASR on a daily basis.
 It is at this level that policies are established to guide and direct the activities of the region and chapter levels.
 And it is from our headquarters in Mechanicsburg that significant support and assistance is given to our chapters and regions to help them better meet the needs of PASR members.

 The state headquarters also serves as the hub for disseminating important information to the entire membership.
 Four times a year, the PASR Newsletter is published and mailed to all PASR members.
-Once a year, members receive our AfterSchool magazine.
-From time to time other published bulletins are sent out as special needs arise.
-An example of this is the legislative alerts that were sent out to volunteers in all of our regions during our active involvement in securing our last COLA.
-Our web site is also an integral part of our state level efforts to keep members and prospective members informed of our association’s activities.
+Occasionally, other bulletins are sent out as special needs arise, such as legislative alerts.
+PASR's website is also an integral part of our state level efforts to keep members and prospective members informed of our association’s activities.

 Throughout the year, committee chairs from across the state attend meetings at headquarters to work on matters pertaining to their respective committees.
 These meetings are an important part of the “two-way” communications that exists between our state leadership and the grassroots units, making PASR such an effective organization.